relativty/Relativty/README.md

 I’m <a href="https://twitter.com/maxcoutte?lang=en">Max Coutte</a> and when my best friend Gabriel Combe and I were 15 years old we built our own VR headset because we couldn't afford to buy one.

-I’m Max Coutte and when my best friend Gabriel Combe and I were 15 years old we built our own VR headset because we couldn't afford to buy one.

 5 years later : this headset became Relativty.

 * Fully Open-source - **hardware**, **software**, **firmware**.